xiongyichun/RADAR/README.md

 *  Plot tools are also provided to present RNA-editing called from RADAR.

 ## Installation
-RADAR itself does not require installation, just download and unzip.
-But it depends on several tools required to be installed:
+RADAR can be run directly without setup process after downloaded and unzipped, only if tools it depends on have been installed:

 1. [HISAT2 (v2.1.0)](https://ccb.jhu.edu/software/hisat2/index.shtml)
 2. [BWA (v0.7.9)](http://bio-bwa.sourceforge.net/)